psychemedia/island-tales-book-one/11-elder-puckaster.md

 John Kann,
 You tall man."

+$\pagebreak$

 John Kann nodded assent, and squatted himself upon the turf without more ado.
-Puck immediately climbed up on his knee, and then reaching up as high as he could, he caught hold of the lowestbutton of John's waistcoat, and then scrambled up a little higher.
+Puck immediately climbed up on his knee, and then reaching up as high as he could, he caught hold of the lowest button of John's waistcoat, and then scrambled up a little higher.
 At length he got one of his feet firmly planted upon the edge of his waistcoat-pocket, and resting the other upon one of his buttons, he said,

-" Stoop, Mr. Kann,
+"Stoop, Mr. Kann,
 You tall man."

 John bowed his head as he was directed, and Puck immediately crammed some of the dust up his nostrils.
 John Kann gave a loud sneeze, so violent, indeed, that it shook his hat clean off his head, to John's great dismay, for he thought he must have crushed to death at least a dozen of his little friends.
 However, they all got out of the way quicker than thought; and, standing in a wide circle round him, they set up a loud shout the moment they heard him sneeze,and kept on cheering for some time.
 But, what was the most wonderful part of the whole, it seemed to him that the moment he sneezed he grew considerably smaller, shorter, and thinner; yet, as his clothes fitted him just as close, they must have grown smaller at the same time.